eclipse/kuksa.val/kuksa_apps/node-red/README.md

 ARCH=arm64 docker-compose up
 ```

+By default, the mqtt flows will be configured in node-red.
+You can also use the import feature inside node-red to try the websocket example [below](#Websocket).

+**Note**: At first start, you may need to install the [node red extensions](#Node-red-extensions) under the [palette manager](https://nodered.org/docs/user-guide/editor/palette/manager).

+Now you can test the node-red example using the [viss test client](../../kuksa_viss_client) or use the [gps feeder](../../kuksa_feeders/gps2val).
+In [`docker-compose.yml`](./docker-compose.yml), you can find the experimental config for gps feeder container.
+You can comment it out to start the gps feeder directly.

 ## MQTT
-[mqtt-examples.json](./mqtt-examples.json) subscribes some mqtt topics, which will be published by kuksa-val-server
+[mqtt/flows.json](./mqtt/flows.json) subscribes some mqtt topics, which will be published by kuksa-val-server

 *Note*: Do not forget to config your kuksa-val-server to publish the needed topics using the option `--mqtt.publish`.